EduardoZepeda/coffee-bytes-hugo/content/posts/hola-mundo-como-aprendi-a-programar/index.en.md

 PHP was my first experience with a programming language, and also the shortest.
 After reading a thick book called Beginning PHP and MySQL, written by W. Jason Gilmore at the municipal library, and learning quite a few basic concepts I was quite overwhelmed with the large amount of unnecessary functions, its syntax seemed chimerical and whimsical, and I was quite disappointed when I learned that the language was incapable of producing desktop applications in a simple way.

-PHP had introduced me to the world of programming relatively easily, but I still felt that the language was not for me... but then came Python.
+PHP had introduced me to the world of programming relatively easily, but I still felt that the language was not for me... but then I met Python.

 ## Language with the name of a group of humorists